naughtygopher/pocache/README.md

 ## The gopher

 The gopher used here was created using [Gopherize.me](https://gopherize.me/).
-Incache helps you keep your application latency low and your database destressed.
+Pocache helps you to stop the herd from thundering.